 Main Content

-Single-cell chromatin accessibility landscapes reveal nucleotide-resolved malignant regulatory programs in primary human cancers
+Single-cell chromatin accessibility reveals malignant regulatory programs in primary human cancers.

-To identify gene regulatory changes associated with malignancy, we generated a single-cell atlas of chromatin accessibility landscapes of cancer from 74 samples comprising 227,063 nuclei across eight tumor types as part of The Cancer Genome Atlas (TCGA).
-Chromatin accessibility landscapes in cancer are strongly influenced by copy number alterations that can also be used to identify subclones, yet underlying cis-regulatory landscapes retain strong cancer type-specific features.
-Using data from organ-matched healthy tissues, we identify the nearest-healthy cell types in diverse cancers, demonstrating that the epigenetic signature of basal-like subtype breast cancer is most similar to secretory-type luminal epithelial cells.
-Neural network models trained to learn regulatory programs in cancer revealed enrichment of model-prioritized somatic non-coding mutations near cancer-associated genes, suggesting that dispersed, non-recurrent non-coding mutations in cancer are functional.
+To identify cancer-associated gene regulatory changes, we generated single-cell chromatin accessibility landscapes across eight tumor types as part of The Cancer Genome Atlas.
+Tumor chromatin accessibility is strongly influenced by copy number alterations that can be used to identify subclones, yet underlying cis-regulatory landscapes retain cancer type–specific features.
+Using organ-matched healthy tissues, we identified the “nearest-healthy” cell types in diverse cancers, demonstrating that the chromatin signature of basal-like–subtype breast cancer is most similar to secretory-type luminal epithelial cells.
+Neural network models trained to learn regulatory programs in cancer revealed enrichment of model-prioritized somatic noncoding mutations near cancer-associated genes, suggesting that dispersed, nonrecurrent, noncoding mutations in cancer are functional.
 Overall, these data and interpretable gene regulatory models for cancer and healthy tissue provide a framework for understanding cancer-specific gene regulation.

 Data in the GDC